 Total Semester Hours Attempted = Average

 Grades with the indication of “None” under quality points per credit hour in the grade schedule are not used in computing the GPA.
-Grade records are maintained in the Office of Records, Registration, and Veterans’ Affairs.
-An official transcript may be obtained from the Office of Records, Registration, and Veterans’ Affairs.
-Students who have not met all of their financial obligations will have transcripts withheld until such obligations are satisfied.
+Grade records are maintained in the Office of Records, Registration and Veterans Affairs.
+An official transcript may be obtained from the Office of Records, Registration and Veterans Affairs.
+Students who have not met all of their financial obligations will have transcripts and grades withheld until such obligations are satisfied.

 If a student repeats a course, the highest grade earned in the course will count toward the grade point average (GPA); however, all attempts and the resulting grades will appear on the transcript.